oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2016

-- Lecture 6 (Agile Testing and Quality) online
+- Lecture 7 (Agile vs. Plan-driven) online

-Last update: 2016-04-22
+Last update: 2016-04-26

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: